ccwutw/HIP/docs/how-to/faq.md

 If platform portability is important, use `#ifdef __HIP_PLATFORM_NVIDIA__` to guard the CUDA-specific code.

+## Why can't NVCC compile my .hip files?

+NVCC does not recognize files with the `.hip` file extension.
+You must rename the source file extension to one NVCC supports, like `.cpp`.
+See [NVCC Supported Input File suffixes](https://docs.nvidia.com/cuda/cuda-compiler-driver-nvcc/#supported-input-file-suffixes).

+This applies when using hipcc to compile .hip files through NVCC (i.e. by setting HIP_PLATFORM=nvidia).

+Without a valid file extension, NVCC will report: ```nvcc fatal : Don't know what to do with '/<filename>.hip.```

 ## How do I trace HIP application flow?

 See {doc}`/how-to/logging` for more information.